SUMMARY JUDGMENT AND STRIKING OUT: COMPLEX ISSUES CANNOT BE DECIDED SUMMARILY

 The defendants made an application for striking out/summarily dismissal of the claimant’s claims of unlawful means conspiracy and unlawful interference; by way of response the claimants applied for two contentions of law in the defence to be declared incorrect, struck out or summarily dismissed.
 Both applications were made pursuant to CPR 3.4(2) and CPR 24.

-The judge reviewed the test for summary judgement and striking out in some detail.
+The judge reviewed the test for summary judgment and striking out in some detail.

 - The Court has a discretion to strike out a statement of case under CPR 3.4 (2) (inter alia) if it appears to the Court:-

 “That the Statement of Case discloses no reasonable grounds for bringing or defending the claim…….”

 - Similarly, the Court has a discretion whether to give summary judgment against a Claimant or Defendant on the whole of the claim or on a particular issue if:-

 i) That Claimant has no real prospect of succeeding on the claim or issue; or